 Interest income, including the amortization of premiums, acquisition costs and amendment fees, the accretion of original issue discounts ("OID"), and paid-in-kind ("PIK") interest, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 Generally, when a loan becomes 90 days or more past due or if our qualitative assessment indicates that the debtor is unable to service its debt or other obligations, we will place the loan on non-accrual status and cease recognizing interest income on that loan for financial reporting purposes until the borrower has demonstrated the ability and intent to pay contractual amounts due.
-However, we remain contractually entitled to this interest payments received on non-accrual loans may be recognized as income or applied to the cost basis depending upon management's judgment.
+However, we remain contractually entitled to this interest.
+Interest payments received on non-accrual loans may be recognized as income or applied to the cost basis depending upon management's judgment.
 Generally, non-accrual loans are restored to accrual status when past due principal and interest are paid and, in management's judgment, are likely to remain current, or due to a restructuring such that the interest income is deemed to be collectible.
-At September 30, 2017, two portfolio companies were either fully or partially on non-accrual status with an aggregate debt cost basis of approximately \$2.9 million, or 7.5% of the cost basis of all debt investments in our portfolio, and an aggregate fair value of approximately \$5.6 million, or 1.7% of the fair value of all debt investments in our portfolio.
+At September 30, 2017, two portfolio companies were either fully or partially on non-accrual status with an aggregate debt cost basis of all debt investments in our portfolio, and an aggregate fair value of all debt cost basis of all debt investments in our portfolio companies were on non-accrual status with an aggregate debt cost basis of all debt investments in our portfolio companies in our portfolio companies were on an aggregate fair value of approximately \$5.9 million, or 1.9% of the fair value of all debt investments in our portfolio.